Mexican Chopped Salad

 My Mexican Chopped Salad Is So Good!

-My favorite part of a chopped salad is getting each of the ingredients in every bite.
-In my Mexican Chopped Salad recipe, you get crisp Romaine lettuce, black beans, tomatoes, corn, red onions, avocado and jicama — all covered in a cilantro yogurt dressing!
+My favorite part of a chopped salad is getting each of the ingredients on my fork.
+In my Mexican Chopped Salad recipe, you get Romaine lettuce, black beans, tomatoes, corn, red onions, avocado, and jicama all covered in a cilantro yogurt dressing!

 There’s a little prep involved to chop everything into the same size, but it’s very simple work.
 Then, all that’s left is to do is make the dressing and even that is easy because I use a food processor.

-I can easily eat a giant bowl of this Mexican Chopped Salad as is and sometimes add shredded chicken, tofu, or quinoa for more protein.
+I can easily eat a giant bowl as is and sometimes add shredded chicken, air-fried tofu, or quinoa for more protein.
 It’s also a great side dish for taco or burrito night!

 Mexican Chopped Salad Ingredients

-• Romaine lettuce: Romaine lettuce is my go-to for chopped vegetable salad, but you can also use iceberg.
+- Romaine lettuce: Romaine lettuce is my go-to, but you can also use iceberg.

 For the Cilantro Dressing: